 In addition to keeping your training routine interesting for your mind, you actually have to keep it interesting for your body too.
 When you work out the same muscle group over and over, your muscles get used to it and start to plateau.
-If you keep doing the same running exercises without mixing it up, you’ll stop seeing improvements.
+If you keep doing the same running or strength exercises without mixing them up, you’ll stop seeing improvements.

 In order to keep getting stronger, you have to give your muscles a chance to rest and rebuild.
 Doing some cross-training activities will keep your muscles moving without fatiguing them as much, which allows them to come back strong after your rest day.

 Several very common running injuries develop from one of two things:

 - Overuse of the muscles you train with when you run